MishC/nd0191-c1-myreads/starter/README.md

 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

-## Create React App
+## Built With

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can find more information on how to perform common tasks [here](https://github.com/facebook/create-react-app/blob/main/packages/cra-template/template/README.md).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) which includes webpack.

+## Licence

+Udacity

-## Acknowledgements
+## Contribution

-This repository is the starter code for _all_ Udacity students.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).